sassoftware/restaf/doc.md

 In restAF you will access cas actions in the following manner.

 *   Add casManagement to restAF using store.addServices.
 *   Look thru the list of servers returned by casManagement and pick the one you want.
-More often than not there is probably one cas server
+More often than not there is probably only one cas server.
 *   Create a session in that server. restAF will add a rel named 'execute' to the session returned from this step.
 *   Make all cas action calls thru this rel
 *   restAF collects all the returned tables under a "tables" object to make handling of returned tables a bit easier